Hadiza Bawa-Garba case: E-portfolio

-A series of high-profile medical scandals including the Bristol heart scandal and The Shipman Inquiry have influenced the proposals of revalidation, that is, the relicensing of doctors.
-The process was put on hold in 2005, when Dame Janet Smith criticised the plans as inadequate for identifying dangerous doctors.
+A series of high-profile medical scandals including the Bristol heart scandal and The Shipman Inquiry has influenced the proposals of revalidation, that is, the relicensing of doctors.
+The process was put on hold in 2005, when Dame Janet Smith criticized the plans as inadequate for identifying dangerous doctors.
 Revalidation was eventually implemented in late 2012.
 All doctors in the UK who wished to retain their licences to practise were informed that they were legally required to be revalidated every five years, based on a combination of demonstrating up-to-date knowledge by fulfilling CPD (continuous professional development) requirements of the Colleges and providing multisource feedback from patients and colleagues.
 This was designed to demonstrate they were up to date and fit to practise.
 Revalidation, according to BMA council GMC working party chair Brian Keighley 2012, was intended "to encourage quality in healthcare for patients through self-assessment, appraisal, continuing medical education and reflective practice."
 He also stated that, "Over the past 10 years there has been confusion and tension between those who believe it is a screening tool for the incompetent, rather than a formative, educational process for the individual."

 Since 2012, several concerns have been highlighted including in 2016, that for junior doctors "A large number of doctors are required to 'reflect' on Serious Unresolved Incidents (SUIs) and Significant Event (SE) information as part of their specialty training.
 This could therefore create a significant administrative burden and result in cases of double jeopardy."

 As is common for clinicians, Bawa-Garba kept reflective learning material in an e-portfolio as part of her training, including relating to the treatment of Jack Adcock.
 This material was used against her, although to what degree has been disputed.
-Her defence team have stated that her e-portfolio was not used in the 2018 case.
+Her defense team have stated that her e-portfolio was not used in the 2018 case.
 The e-portfolio was not used explicitly in the 2015 case, but had been seen by expert witnesses.

 This has raised concerns that clinicians would be concerned to be honest in their own reflective learning.